Mon 12 Feb 1776

 8th October 1775 - Was that a wet Season?

-I only tour the apertures
+I only saw the appertures

-What kind of Soul is it?
+What kind of Soil is it?

 3 Miles gravelly - in general not gravelly - the places I had holes dug in the Ground, by which I discovered the Soil - in general it is not gravelly.